arcus-azure/arcus.messaging/docs/versioned_docs/version-v1.1.0/02-Features/message-pumps/service-bus.md

 }
 ```

-> Note that your own router should be registered **before** you register the Azure Message Pump otherwise it cannot be overriden.
+> Note that your own router should be registered **before** you register the Azure Message Pump otherwise it cannot be overridden.

 ## Correlation